 For the fig filling: Combine figs, water, and maple syrup in a small saucepan.
 Cook over low heat for 20-25 minutes, stirring and mashing the figs occasionally until they form a thick, jam-like paste.
 The figs will soak up a lot of water, so add more water if necessary.
 Set aside and let cool.

-For the cupcakes: Preheat oven to 350°F. Line a cupcake pan with liners.
+For the Maple Chocolate Cupcakes: Preheat oven to 350°F. Line a cupcake pan with liners.